 Freight Trucking Rates

-As of March 2025, the freight and trucking industry is experiencing a gradual rebalancing, influenced by economic moderation, regulatory developments, and market realignments.
+As of April 2025, the freight and trucking industry is experiencing a gradual rebalancing, driven by pre-tariff inventory surges, increasing regulatory complexity, and persistent economic uncertainty.
 Below are the latest insights on dry van, flatbed, and reefer rates based on ACT Research's Freight Forecast report.

 Spot Market Trends